eordog/eordog/README.md

 ### Welcome!

-My name is Erika, and I'm a Data Scientist and Mathematics PhD.

 I hope you'll take a look at my projects:
 * predicting species density given natural and anthropogenic features
 * predicting flight delays out of JFK